Vector-06C: Software

-Vector-06C had no built-in software, the tiny ROM only contained a boot loader.
+The Vector-06C had no built-in software, as the tiny ROM only contained a bootloader.
 The computer could thus only be used with external storage.

-Vector-06C was sold with a tape containing system utility and game programs.
+It was sold with a tape containing system utility and game programs.
 Third party applications could be obtained through various companies.
 Original software titles were games, programming languages (BASIC, Pascal, a monitor/debugger, Assembler), text and graphics editors, etc.

-Due to the versatility and wide hardware capabilities Vector can be used for education, work and entertainment.
-As a gaming system it surpassed most of the other Soviet PC thanks to its unique multi-color palette and reasonably fast graphics, smooth hardware vertical scrolling, capabilities of the hardware overlay up to 4 image planes, 3-voices sound chip, a fairly large amount of RAM.
+Due to the versatility and wide hardware capabilities,the Vector could be used for education, work and entertainment.
+As a gaming system it surpassed most of the other Soviet computers, thanks to its unique multi-color palette and reasonably fast graphics, smoother hardware vertical scrolling, capabilities of the hardware overlay up to 4 image planes, 3-voices sound chip, a fairly large amount of RAM, far more in line with Western computers in terms of specifications.

 There were hundreds of games in assembler and thousands in Basic created for Vector.
 Many games ported from the MSX standard, and almost without any changes (Rise Out, Putup, Alibaba, Eric, Binary Land, Pac-Man, Pairs, Stop the express, and others), and less from the ZX Spectrum and IBM PC (Exolon, Color Lines, Boulder Dash, Cybernoid, Filler, Best of the Best, and others).
 Many games developed specially for Vector: Ambal, Adskok, Grotohod, Polet (Flight), Planet of Birds, Sea Hunter, Death Fight, Cyber Mutant and others.
 Wide graphics capabilities in many cases allowed with absolute accuracy to simulate the MSX, Spectrum, IBM PC and other PCs.

 With optional floppy disk extension, CP/M version 2.2 was adopted.
 This allowed a broad range of CP/M software to be used on Vector.